Institution Architecture: Building the Avant-Garde

 Institution Architecture: Building the Avant-garde takes a terminological, sociological and semiological approach that develops by tracing the ‘avant-garde’ in a century span of literatures for a textual analysis, unpacking the text, and in a process analysis, interpreting it.

 The sources consist of 825 well-known, globally influential European, including Russian, architectural literatures of the extended 1920s, and of Anglo-Saxon literatures of the extended 1960s to the 2010s.
-The book traces the denotations that the term ‘avant-garde’ acquires in them and shows the different notions under the ‘avant-garde’ signifier, directing attention to the term’s early twentieth-century roots and modes, its 1960s rising usage, modes and function, and its post-1960s to 2010s developments.
-It sheds light on the sociological topography of the avant-garde, and through the writings, on the ways in which the term and avant-gardism connect, the actors, agencies and mediators therein, on the terms’ techniques and modes, indicating the reasons for its heretofore limited systematic inquiry.
-This book aims at unravelling a century-old ‘avant-garde’ mystic function for unlocking horizontal, plural, and transparent conversations about intra- and inter-disciplinary futures including architecture.
-This close terminological interrogation could open up inter-terminological, horizontal, transnational, intersubjective discourses of values and liberatory dynamics in cross-disciplinary dialogues.
-The book will therefore be relevant to scholars and researchers interested in the avant-garde in architecture.
+The book traces the connotations that the term ‘avant-garde’ acquired in them and shows the different notions under the ‘avant-garde’ signifier, directing attention to the term’s early twentieth-century roots and modes; its 1960s rising usage, modes, and function; and its post–1960s to 2010s developments.
+It sheds light on the sociological topography of the avant-garde, and through the writings, on the ways in which the term and avant-gardism connected, the actors, agencies, and mediators therein, on the terms’ techniques and modes, indicating the reasons for its heretofore limited systematic inquiry.
+The book aims at unravelling a century-old ‘avant-garde’ mystic function for unlocking horizontal, plural, and transparent conversations about interdisciplinary futures of architecture, cross-disciplinary dialogues, and liberatory dynamics.
+The book will therefore be relevant to scholars and researchers interested in the avant-garde in architecture, and the avant-garde as a transdisciplinary subject.

 MoreTable of Contents: